 2) Answer as naturally as you can, as though you are chatting with a fellow student

 Some questions are only asked to check your English language fluency, there is no right or wrong answer.
-Questions may include where you have travelled to before, or other topics not related to your course of study.
+Questions may include where you have traveled to before, or other topics not related to your course of study.

 3) If you are genuinely planning to study, the interviewer is not trying to catch you out!